 - Best Windows Tablet: Microsoft Surface Pro 6

-The Dell XPS 13 has been around for quite a while.
+The Dell XPS 13 range has been around for quite a while.
 We reviewed the first version way back in 2012, and a followup model in 2015, and were impressed with them both.

 At the time, all the talk was how they compared to Apple’s Macbook range, especially the Macbook Air.
 Apple’s laptops have stagnated somewhat in recent years, however, while Dell has continually improved not only the specifications of the XPS 13, but its size, features, and battery life as well.